How to Write an Analysis Response Essay

 What You Need to Do

 You have two jobs in this sort of essay.
-Your first job is to think carefully about what the author is trying to say to the readers of the essay and deciding whether they write effectively to persuade that audience.
+Your first job is to think carefully about what the author is trying to say to readers and to decide whether they write effectively to persuade that audience.
 Secondly, you need to explain how you personally react to the essay.
 Does this essay persuade you?
 Give you new ideas?
 Remind you of something you've seen, read or heard?
 Have you had a personal experience which gives you an insight into this subject?

 Evaluating Purpose and Audience

 In order to analyze the essay, you will need to consider the author's purpose in writing and the audience the author intended to reach.
 You may or may not be a part of that audience.
 In addition, you will need to consider any events or historical circumstances that prompted the author to write.
 Here are some questions to answer that can help you develop this part of your essay: